Vinelab/bowler/README.md

 > Or inject the Publisher as seen [here](### Producer).

 As you might have noted, here we instantiate a `Publisher` not a `Producer` object.
 Publisher is a Producer specification, it holds the default Pub/Sub **exchange** setup.
-Mocking the Publisher should be made partial for testing.

 #### 2. Consume the Message
 In your Consumer: